iros-2023-humanoid/iros-2023-humanoid/_speakers/fan.md

 Website: [https://fanshi14.github.io/me/](https://fanshi14.github.io/me/)

 <center style="font-size:30px">
- Reference-based vs Reference-free Learning Bipedal Motor Skills via Assistive Force Curricula
+Reference-based vs Reference-free Reinforcement Learning for Humanoid Robot
 </center>

 ##### Abstract

-Reinforcement learning recently shows great progress on legged robots, while bipedal robots in high dimensions but narrow solution space are still challenging to learn.
-The typical methods introduce the reference joints motion to guide the learning process; however, obtaining a high-quality reference trajectory is nontrivial, and imitation suffers from the local minimum.
-For general reference-free scenarios, the bipedal robot is discouraged by the early termination and biased sample collection.
-Inspired by the assistive learning commonly shown in biped animals, we introduce the assistive force to aid the learning process without the requirement of reference trajectories.
-The learned assistant could be a curricula to lead motor skills learning and is eliminated in the end to shape the learned motion to be plausible.
-We analyze the assistive system and verify its effectiveness in multiple challenging bipedal skills (Videos and supplementary materials: [https://fanshi14.github.io/me/isrr22](https://fanshi14.github.io/me/isrr22).).
+Reinforcement learning recently shows great progress on legged robots, while humanoid robots in high dimensions but narrow solution space are still challenging to learn.
+The typical methods introduce the reference joints motion to guide the learning process, which we called reference-based method; however, obtaining a high-quality reference trajectory is nontrivial, and imitation suffers from the local minimum.
+For general reference-free scenarios, the humanoid robot is discouraged by the early termination and biased sample collection.
+In this talk, we will introduce our recent progress in both reference-based and reference-free methods for humanoid robot.
+We try to compare them and provide more discussion in learning-based approach on humanoid robot control.